 Do you look at your manager and think they are perfect?
 Yeah… most likely not but here is what to look out for in a ‘perfect’ manager.

 A perfect manager can be the heart of a good team, service, product and organisation.
-A manager can not only be great within themselves but lead a team, get the very best out of your team productively and are more likely to stay within your organisation if so.
+A manager can not only be great within themselves but lead a team, get the very best out of your squad productively and are more likely to stay within your organisation if so.
 So what makes the perfect manager?
 Years of research has been conducted to come to a resolution on what makes the ‘perfect’ manager.
-Can it be trained or are the characteristics of a ‘perfect’ manager developed through behaviour?
+Can it be trained, or are the characteristics of a ‘perfect’ manager developed through behaviour?

 An organisation can spend all their resources in the process of recruiting, interviewing, researching and hiring the best people for the team and the organisation.
 A boss or manager can be the resulting factor in why someone signs that million dollar contract.
-If they don’t like the boss, people will leave the first chance they get.
-Once they get that killer opportunity.
+If they don’t like the boss, people will leave the first chance they get once they get that killer opportunity.

 Here is google’s perspective on what makes that ‘perfect’ manager.

 This also comes with advising your team.
 Great managers will understand the jobs and roles if their workforce and what they have at hand, including their everyday tasks and challenges that they face.
 Knowing what is going on around within projects and commitments is a brilliant way to establish the great managers from the very best.
-From building that trust before making them drastic changes or offering advice.
+From building that trust before making drastic changes or offering advice.